dauwhe/why-books/README.md

 ### 1. A Book is finite, bounded, and ordered.

 Chapter two comes after chapter one.
 There is a beginning and an end.
 Order matters.
+Some books might not be read in the same sequence all the time, but there is always a default sequence.